ublue-os/bazzite/README.md

 Bazzite ships with the latest Linux kernel and SELinux enabled by default with full support for secure boot <sub><sup>(Run `ujust enroll-secure-boot-key` and enter the password `ublue-os` if prompted to enroll our key)</sup></sub> and disk encryption, making this a sensible solution for general computing. <sup><sub>(Yes, you can print from Bazzite)</sub></sup>

-Read the [FAQ](https://universal-blue.discourse.group/docs?topic=33) for details on what makes Bazzite stand out from other Linux operating systems.
+Read the [FAQ](https://universal-blue.discourse.group/docs?topic=33) for details on what makes Bazzite stand out from other Linux based operating systems.

 ## Showcase